Nezha-oussat/GreatExpectations-technology/GreatExpectations.md

 With Great Expectations, you can assert what you expect from the data you load and transform, and catch data issues quickly <br>
 *Expectations are basically unit tests for your data.*<br>
-Not only that, but Great Expectations also creates data documentation and data quality reports from those Expectations.
+Not only that, but Great Expectations also creates data documentation and data quality reports from those Expectations.<br>
 *Data science and data engineering teams use Great Expectations to:*<br>
 -Test data they ingest from other teams or vendors and ensure its validity. <br>
 -Validate data they transform as a step in their data pipeline in order to ensure the correctness of transformations.<br>